mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 You need to first install it, and then build the LMDB bindings in stdlib, as they are not built by default.

-So, after installing LMDB, to build the LMDB bindings:
+So, after installing LMDB, build the LMDB bindings:
 ```
 $ cd $GERBIL_HOME/src/std
 $ sed -i 's/lmdb #f/lmdb #t/' build-config.ss